RitwikGanguly/Flipkart_web_Scriping/README.md

 # Flipkart_web_Scriping
 It is a python based web scraping mini-project.
-In this project, one page of Flipkart is taken and printed the data.
+In this project, one page, consists of books, of Flipkart is taken and printed the data.
+The used packages are: BeautifulSoup, bs4, urllib / requests, pandas, numpy